H-Moji-H/Tensorflow-Model-_Malaria-Blood-Smear-Classifier/README.md

 ## Objective

 The primary objective of this project is to develop a deep learning model that can automatically classify blood smear images into two categories: infected (Parasitized) and uninfected(non-parasitized).
-By leveraging convolutional neural networks (CNNs), the model aims to provide a reliable tool for assisting healthcare professionals in diagnosing malaria more rapidly and accurately to lower the risk of loss oflives.
+By leveraging convolutional neural networks (CNNs), the model aims to provide a reliable tool for assisting healthcare professionals in diagnosing malaria more rapidly and accurately to lower the risk of loss of lives.

 ## Data Understanding